khushiduggelwar/PMFBY-Crop-Insurance-Analysis-Python-SQL-PowerBI/README.md

 Indian states, crops, and seasons from 2018 to 2022.

-**Personal motivation:** I come from a farming family in Telangana and have seen firsthand how crop insurance works at the ground level.
+**Personal motivation:** I come from a farming family in Maharashtra and have seen firsthand how crop insurance works at the ground level.
 This project connects my personal background with my data analytics skills.